-Here are some craft ideas for the letter E. Remember that I have three kids doing these crafts — and not one of them does every single project.
+Here are some Letter E craft ideas to go along with your Letter of the Week.
+Remember that I have three kids doing these crafts — and not one of them does every single project.
 The important thing is to find a project your child will enjoy — reinforcing the letter E is a bonus!

 Tissue Paper “E”